-Base salaries are prescribed by the executive employment agreements to reflect: (i) individual performance and achievement; (ii) the increased responsibilities characterized by a growing and significantly larger company; and (iii) compensation levels which such individuals could attract in the senior executive or professional market for their services.
+Base salaries for fiscal 2018 are prescribed by the executive employment agreements to reflect: (i) individual performance and achievement; (ii) the increased responsibilities characterized by a growing and significantly larger company; and (iii) compensation levels which such individuals could attract in the senior executive or professional market for their services.
 In 2006, the base salary for Mr. Wildeboer was set at \$725,000 and has not changed since 2006.
 In 2014, Mr. D'Eramo's base salary was set at \$725,000 or its U.S. dollar equivalent, consistent with Mr. Wildeboer's base salary.
 Mr. Di Tosto's base salary was set at \$400,000 in 2015 and increased in late 2018 to \$550,000 to reflect his performance and the scope of his role.
 Base salaries for Messrs.
-Fairchild and Pagliari are set out in their employment contracts, and are payable for Mr. Fairchild in U.S. dollars.
-Mr. Fairchild joined the Company February 24, 2015.
-Mr. Pagliari has been with the Company since 2001.
-There were no changes in base salary under employment contracts for the NEOs in 2021.
-Given the COVID-19 crisis, related global semi-conductor chip shortage and related effects and its negative impact on the Company's revenues, the Company's executives' compensation was impacted in 2020 and 2021.
-Notwithstanding their employment contracts, in 2020, NEOs and other executives, as well as other salaried employees, took a temporary wage reduction as a result of COVID-19 risk mitigation and cash preservation strategies.
-Base salaries were reduced, not deferred.
-During the second quarter of 2020, the Chief Executive Officer, the Chief Financial Officer and the Executive Chairman took a 50% salary reduction and Messrs.
-Pagliari and Fairchild took a 20% salary reduction.
-Salaries were reinstated effective July 1, 2020, but payment of the reduced amount was maintained for July and August; the salary held back for July and August was paid in the fourth quarter of 2020.
-Payment of full salary commenced September 2020.
-In 2021 base salaries for NEOs and other executives were not adjusted.
-As a result of these measures taken in response to the COVID-19 pandemic and related industry shutdowns, base salaries for all NEOs declined in 2020 from 2019.
+Alonso and Johnson are set out in their employment contracts, and are payable for Mr. Alonso in U.S. dollars.
+Mr. Alonso joined the Company January 1, 2018.
+There were no changes in base salary for the NEOs in 2018, except for Mr. Di Tosto.